tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/1/LessonPlan.md

 After going more in-depth with neural networks, this activity will explain to students how single artificial neurons work.

 Open the lesson slides.
-Move to the _Neuron's Anatomy_ section and highlight the following:
+Move to the "Anatomy of a Neuron" Section and highlight the following:

 * Neurons are the most fundamental units of a neural network.